51390/ecap-stream/README.md

  these could be requests and responses.
  - _new data is available_: again in the web/proxy context, these will translate
  into request or response body data.
  - _host requests data_: the host is requesting a block of data.
+This can be the data as just sent by the host, or an adapted version of it.
  - _no more data is available from the host_: this would mean that all of the request/response data has been transferred in a web/proxy context.
  - _transaction is finished_.